First-Time Buyer's Guide to Better Credit

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
-Some of the pieces in determining your FICO score include:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a loan.
+Some of the pieces in deciding your FICO score include:

 - Payment History — How many late payments have you made?

-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with each of the bureaus.

-Lenders want to make sure that giving you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You can qualify for a mortgage with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You'll still qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone having a superior FICO score.

-Getting your credit in order is the best way to ease into buying a home.
-Call us at (417) 334-1374 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
+You want an improved score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
+It can be hard to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Pay on time.
-Delinquent payments drastically drop your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Late payments hurt your credit history.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Rob Robbins, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Rob Robbins, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.